What is the Cost to File for Divorce in Illinois?

 - Mortgage and loan applications.

 We understand the value of these services in the right case.
-Though forensic accounting is expensive, the return on that investment can be substantial.
-If a spouse fraudulently tries to prevent or reduce the division of assets, payments for child support or alimony, and it’s uncovered, a forensic accountant will be well worth their fees.
+Forensic accounting is expensive, but the return on that investment can be substantial.
+Suppose a spouse fraudulently tries to prevent or reduce the division of assets, payments for child support, or alimony, and it’s uncovered.
+In that case, a forensic accountant will be well worth their fees.

-We use mediators when we think they’re a good fit for our clients and their cases.
+We use mediators when we think they fit our clients and their cases well.
 A mediator is a neutral third party who helps others reach agreements.
 Many mediators are attorneys, or they practiced family law in the past.
 They’re familiar with divorce issues and the emotions that come with them.

 A skilled mediator will get to know the parents’ needs and reach beyond their bargaining positions.
 They find the critical issues for both sides.
 Most mediators work on resolving smaller issues to develop momentum and trust between the parties.
-As mediators help easier conflicts get resolved, tougher ones are addressed.
+As mediators help resolve easier conflicts, tougher ones are addressed.

 Mediators meet with the parents together and separately.
 They also work with attorneys for both sides.
 One party will often get an issue resolved to their liking in exchange for an agreement on another issue favorable to the other spouse.